Nastyst16/GlobalWaves-Etapa-2-Pagination/README.md

 4. Statistics
     * GetTop5Songs: The most 5 liked songs will be shown
     * GetTop5Playlists: The most 5 followed playlists will be shown
+    * GetTop5Albums: The 5 albums with the most liked songs will be shown
+    * GetTop5Artists: The artist with the most liked songs will be shown
+    * GetAllUsers: All the users will be shown
+    * GetOnlineUsers: All the online users will be shown
+5. Admin
+   * AddUser: The admin can add a new user.
+It can be a simple user, an artist or a host.
+   * DeleteUser: The admin can delete a user/artist/host.
+        * removeUser: if a user is listening to one of removeUser's playlists, we can't delete it.
+        * removeArtist: if a user is listening to removeArtist's songs, or has selected it's page, we can't delete it.
+        * removeHost: if a user is listening to removeHost's podcasts, or has selected it's page, we can't delete it.
+   * ShowAlbums: Shows all the albums from the library.
+   * ShowPodcasts: Shows all the podcasts from the library.
+6. Artist
+   * AddAlbum: adds a new album.
+   * AddEvent: adds a new event.
+   * AddMerch: adds a new merch.
+   * RemoveAlbum: removes an album.
+If a user is currently listening to one of the songs from the album, we can't delete it.
+   * RemoveEvent: removes an event.
+7. Host
+   * AddAnnouncement: adds a new announcement.
+   * AddPodcast: adds a new podcast.
+   * RemoveAnnouncement: removes an announcement.
+   * RemovePodcast: removes a podcast.
+If a user is currently listening to the podcast, we can't delete it.
+8. User
+   * SwitchConnectionStatus: The user can choose if he is online or offline.
+9. PageSystem:
+   * ChangePage: The user can change the page he is currently on.
+The pages are: Home, LikedSongs.
+   * PrintCurrentPage: The user can see the current page he is on.
+        * The available pages are: Home, LikedSongs, ArtistPage, HostPage.
+        * The user can search an artist or host and select it's page.
+        * "Home": display liked songs sorted by number of likes and followed playlists
+        * "LikedSongs": display most recent liked songs and followed playlists
+        * "ArtistPage": display artist's albums, merch and events
+        * "HostPage": display host's podcasts and announcements